I am thrilled to give you some useful inclusive Bahamas cruise tips, that will help your family prepare for your fun in the sun.

 Yes, literally.
 The weather in the Bahamas is generally sunny and hot, anytime you choose to sail there.

-Having cruised to the Bahamas on three different family cruise ship vacations (My family sailed with Carnival Cruise Lines, Norwegian Cruise Line and Royal Caribbean International), I believe that I have enough information to give you the following useful Bahamas cruise tips.
+Having cruised to the Bahamas on three different family cruise ship vacations (My family sailed with Carnival Cruise Line, Norwegian Cruise Line and Royal Caribbean International), I believe that I have enough information to give you the following useful Bahamas cruise tips.

 One thing is certain – you will not have a difficult time finding an inclusive Bahamas cruise sailing.